chef/chef-server/terraform/README.md

 To get a list of the workspaces that are still active you may run the `make list-active-workspaces` command.

+### Destroying Active Scenarios

+To destroy all active scenarios you may run either the `make destroy-all` or `make clean` commands.

 ## Adding a new Scenario

 1. Duplicate an existing scenario directory that is similar to the one you desire.
 For example, if you wanted to add a